A Local’s London 4 Days Itinerary: See the Best of London

 West End

 Honestly, you can’t come to London and not see a West End Show.
-Even Taylor Swift sings about it in her London Boy song.

 My top recommendations:

-- Les Miserables – seriously the best!
+- Les Miserables – my favourite

 - Phantom of the Opera – a classic